-Depending on the shipping method, the scoreboard cabinet may be protected by cardboard sheets, a partially open wooden crate, or a complete enclosure.
-It is important to inspect the scoreboard packaging for damage when it arrives -- before signing any paperwork telling the trucking company you have received everything in good condition.
-If you see damage to the packaging, it is possible the scoreboard has been damaged too.
+Depending on the shipping method, cardboard sheets, a partially open wooden crate, or a complete enclosure may protect the scoreboard cabinet.
+It is important to inspect the scoreboard packaging for damage when it arrives - before signing any paperwork telling the trucking company that you have received everything in good condition.
+If damage has occurred to the packaging, then damage may have occurred to the scoreboard.
 Where you find dents, scrapes, or holes in the packaging, peel back the cardboard or other packing materials to expose the scoreboard cabinet.
 Make notes on the paperwork provided by the trucking company before accepting delivery.
 If the damage appears to be severe, refuse the shipment.
-Always contact us as soon as possible if you suspect shipping damage.
+Contact the manufacturer as soon as possible if you suspect shipping damage.

-For larger scoreboards (and any separate ID panels that may have shipped with them), we supply eye bolts in the top of the cabinet for lifting.
+For larger scoreboards (and any separate ID panels that may have shipped with them), we supply eye bolts in the top of the cabinets for lifting.
 These eye bolts usually remain exposed while the scoreboard is in its shipping package.
 You may lift the packaged cabinet by the eye bolts to remove it from the truck and move it around prior to installation.
 You may also transport the cabinet on dollies.
 For any cabinetry more than twelve feet wide, we recommend using a dolly at least every ten feet along the bottom to provide support and prevent sagging.

-We recommend keeping the scoreboard in its packing materials until the day of installation.
+We recommend keeping the scoreboard display in its packing materials until the day of installation.
 It is important to keep the packing materials dry while they are on the scoreboard.
 Wet cardboard can adhere to the scoreboard face and damage the finish.

-If your scoreboard cabinet arrived in a wooden crate, the pieces are nailed together.
-Pry the crate apart, taking care to avoid scraping the scoreboard with tools, nails, or lumber.
+If your scoreboard cabinet arrived in a wooden crate, then pry apart the nailed pieces, taking care to avoid scraping the scoreboard with tools, nails, or lumber.
 Make certain to pry the wooden pieces apart from each other rather than trying to apply force against the scoreboard cabinet.
 Aluminum is strong, but a steel crowbar is stronger.

 Once the crate is out of the way, remove the cardboard padding.
 You may need to remove a few labels adhered to the side of the cabinet for shipping.
-At this point, your scoreboard cabinet is unpacked and ready to be installed.
+At this point, your scoreboard cabinet is unpacked and ready for installation.